John-Abbott-College/4A8-Notes/29_Test_2_Info_Calendar.md

 - What should I add to my combo box?
 The actual object?
 Just the displayed string?
 Why?
 - How to set the displayed property of an object added to the combobox
+- Be able to get and work with the selected item

 #### DataGrid